FRC-Utilities/QDriverStation/lib/LibDS/README.md

 The library is written in C++ and the Qt framework, allowing it to be used in many platforms, including (but not limited to) Windows, Linux/UNIX distros, Mac OS X, Android and iOS.

+The QDriverStation and LibDS have received a lot of support from users and developers like you.
+To see a complete list of the contributors to these projects, click [here](https://github.com/WinT-3794/QDriverStation/blob/master/CONTRIBUTORS.md).

 ### Project sections

 This library consists of three basic sections: